MystenLabs/sui/doc/wallet.md

 Use `help <command>` to see more information on each command.

-The wallet can also be use without the interactive shell
+The wallet can also be used without the interactive shell

 ```shell
 USAGE: